-Deciding what door to hang your wreath on is the first question to start.
-The answer: it depends on the wreath.
-If your wreath is thin enough to fit between your prime door and your storm door, hang the wreath on your prime door.
+First things first.
+Decide to hang your wreath on the prime door or the storm door.
+If your wreath is thin enough to fit between your prime door and your storm door, hang the wreath on your prime door with a wreath hanger.
 This will keep the wreath protected from outdoor elements.
-However, if it’s a tight fit we recommend hanging the wreath on your storm door.
+If it’s too tight of a fit we recommend hanging the wreath on your storm door.

-- Temporary Hooks: Command Hooks work great to hang wreathes.
-They come in various sizes to accommodate various size wreathes and can easily be removed without damaging your storm door.
+Command Strip Hooks work great to hang wreaths.
+They come in various sizes to accommodate various size wreaths and can easily be removed without damaging your storm door.
 Be sure to look at the packaging and choose one that is meant for outdoor use.
 Again, make sure to read the manufacturer's guidelines to determine the amount of weight that can be supported.